morfologik/polimorfologik/readme.txt

 usable also in LanguageTool grammar checker.

-3. polish_synth.dict is a binary file for grammatical synthesis, usable in fsa_morph and in LanguageTool.
+3. polish_synth.dict is a binary file for grammatical synthesis, usable by morfologik-stemming library.
 To get an inflected word, use the following syntax in fsa_morph:

 <word>|<tag>